What is the best publication strategy in science?

 Choosing the right journal and publication type

-Learning this took me a long time, but it is one of the most convincing strategies to get more papers published in better journals: You must identify the right journal for your research project.
-Thus, you must understand the scope of each journal to match your research area and research findings with the journal’s focus and target audience.
+Learning this took me a long time, but it is one of the most convincing strategies to get more papers published in better journals: You must learn to identify the right journal for your research project.

-Try to predict the editorial strategy
+Try to predict the editorial strategy of your target journal

 Be cautious of predatory journals!

-Scientist and a dinosaur representing predatory publishersDon’t fall for predatory publishers!
 Peer-reviewed journals are usually the safest bet for quality.
-Thus, they must have a peer review process of high quality.
+Thus, they must have a high-quality peer review process.
 Always opt for well-known academic journals indexed in reputable databases like Google Scholar, Web of Science, or Scopus.

 To protect yourself, do some safety checks before you submit a paper.
 Check the white lists of trustworthy journals and publishers available on the internet – or at least google the journal name and the term “predatory” to see whether something comes up.

-Thus, it is not a sufficient quality criterion if a journal is listed in directories like the Directory of Open Access Journals or Directory of Open Access Books if you’re considering publishing book chapters.
-Always google the publisher and journal name and the term “predatory” to see whether something comes up.
+Thus, if you consider publishing articles or book chapters, it is not a sufficient quality criterion if a journal is listed in directories like the Directory of Open Access Journals or Directory of Open Access Books.

 Use your social media and online presence to your advantage

-To pursue a successful career in science, you should develop scientific independence and become an expert in your field.
-To increase the visibility of your work, you should increase the impact factor of your publications.
 Although impact factors are heavily criticized as a measurement of scientific quality, there is still no convincing better alternative available.
-Thus, impact factors still get used to evaluate your performance.
+Thus, impact factors are still used to evaluate your performance when applying for jobs or funding.

 For example, use your online and social media presence to disseminate your scientific publications.
 Online platforms are valuable tools for sharing research results and new knowledge with key opinion leaders, healthcare professionals, and the general public, leading to broader public debates.
 Your online presence can make your work more visible and attract potential audiences.